-If you want a business presence in Thailand, but you don’t need a place for people to sit, you need a virtual office.
-Virtual office is a term for shared office services, which normally includes business address, mail & courier services, phone services, fax services, answering services, web-hosting services, and meeting & conference facilities.
+If you wish to have a business presence in Thailand, but you don’t need a place for regular employees to sit, you need a virtual office.
+A virtual office is a term for shared office services, which normally includes business address, mail & courier services, phone services, fax services, answering services, web-hosting services, and meeting & conference facilities.

 Certain providers of virtual office services will provide other in-house or outsourced services such as corporate secretarial services, accounting services, or legal services.
 Professional firms such as law firms and accounting firms often provide registered address services as part of their service offerings.

 Typically, the users of virtual office services would be those who are:

 • Seeking a low-risk alternative to renting a conventional office;

 • Testing a new product or service idea;

 • Downsizing from a conventional office;

 • Migrating from using a post office box;

 • Seeking to establish a business presence in the provider’s country or city;